adamsilver/fdpb/01-Register.md

 ## TODO

-ARIA - Put the first rule of aria in chapter 1
+- ARIA - Put the first rule of aria in chapter 1, why we use labels, and put errors inside those.

+- When the page refreshes must populate values as to not make users have to type it in again.
+Annoying.

 ## Footnotes